ant-design/pro-chat/docs/guide/servers-push.en-US.md

 ### Controlled mode

-In this case, we waited for 3 seconds before actively pushing a notification, and then controlled it through chats and placed it in the last piece of content
+In this case, we waited for 3 seconds before actively pushing a notification, and then controlled it through chatList and placed it in the last piece of content

 > In this case, we also used the render in chatitemRenderConfig to customize a special format of information.
 For more information about this API, please refer to [Deep Customization Conversation Content](./chatItemRenderConfig.md)